 - State Farm: Best for Discounts

-- Liberty Mutual: Runner-up for Best Coverage and Discounts
+- Liberty Mutual: Best for Bundling and Available Coverage

 As one of the largest auto insurers in the U.S., Progressive claims nearly 10 percent of the market.
 Progressive has some nice options and features such as:

-- Rideshare Coverage: Special protections if you drive Uber or Lyft.
+- Rideshare Coverage: Special car insurance coverage if you drive Uber or Lyft.

 - Deductible Savings Bank: Reduces your deductible by $50 for every six months you go without filing a claim.